qiime2/docs/source/tutorials/pd-mice.rst

 Alpha Rarefaction and Selecting a Rarefaction Depth
 ===================================================

-Although sequencing depth in a microbiome samples does not directly relate to the original biomass in a community, the relative sequencing depth has a large impact on observed communities (`Weiss et al, 2017`_).
+Although sequencing depth in a microbiome sample does not directly relate to the original biomass in a community, the relative sequencing depth has a large impact on observed communities (`Weiss et al, 2017`_).
 Therefore, for most diversity metrics, a normalization approach is needed.

 Current best practices suggest the use of rarefaction, a normalizational via sub sampling without replacement.
 Rarefaction occurs in two steps.
 First, samples which are below the rarefaction depth are filtered out of the feature table.
 Then, all remaining samples are subsampled without replacement to get to the sequencing depth.
 It’s both important and sometimes challenging to select a rarefaction depth for diversity analyses.
 Several strategies exist to figure out the right rarefaction depth, but alpha rarefaction is a data-driven way to approach the problem.